hellotushaar/hacking_resources/README.md

 # Hacking Resources
-> A list of tools and resources used throughout a red teaming project.
+> A list of tools and resources for red teamers.

 ## Reconnaissance
 1. [**CrunchBase**](https://www.crunchbase.com): Tool to find information about companies and individuals.